 Did you know that fevers function to fight off infection?
 The part of the brain called the hypothalamus turns up your body temperature so that virus and bacteria cannot survive.
 Join us to prepare an herbal tea made from yarrow, elderflower, lemon balm and peppermint and to learn ways we can support a fever in doing its hard work.
 Workshop will be in Spanish.

 We serve this herbal agua fresca at our Farmworker Clinic to relieve nervous tension.
-Nine out of ten of the Latinx and Indigenous community members who join us at the clinic report extremely high levels of stress.
+Nine out of ten of the Latine and Indigenous community members who join us at the clinic report extremely high levels of stress.
 These essential workers face economic insecurity, systematic racism, and traumas of displacement and deportation in a hostil political climate.
 Passionflower, rose and lemon balm calm the nervous system, lift the spirits and help people relax into their acupuncture and massage treatments.

 Cover herbs with just boiled water.
 Let steep for 20 minutes.
 Strain and add honey to taste.
 Cool and serve over ice.